Maaaaaaat/Maaaaaaat/README.md

 Hello there 👋

-I'm Mathieu, brand new Web Developper working on Ruby on Rails, and looking for learning much more !
+I'm Mathieu, brand new Web Developper working on Ruby on Rails, and looking to learn much more !